Pain in Left Side – Causes, Diagnosis, Treatments

 Lung Cancer.
 Patients with lung cancer reported to experience chest pain.
 This is the common symptom that pushed them to seek treatment but by the time they realized their diagnosis, it is already too late.
 As we all know, the common cause of lung cancer is cigarette smoking.
 Lung cancer can also present with weight loss, cough, difficulty of breathing, loss of appetite, and wheezing.
 The treatments for this condition are radiation, chemotherapy, and surgery.
 In advanced cases, palliative treatment is the only option.
 Wherein the focus is addressing the symptoms in order to allow the individual to have a quality life on his remaining days.

-Intestinal trouble: Some of the times even intestinal trouble may cause pain in your chest.
-The gas could potentially be trying to push its way up the intestines and end up causing pain in the left side of the chest.
+Intestinal trouble: The gas could potentially be trying to push its way up the intestines and end up causing pain in the left side of the chest.
 Severe digestive disorders or even heart burn may also cause the chest pain when the symptoms flare.
 If the classic signs of a heart attack do not accompany this pain then it is very much likely that it isn’t cardiac dysfunction that you need to be worried about.

 Angina: In addition to the possibility of a heart attack, heart pain can also be caused by angina, a condition where the normal blood flow is interrupted due to the harrowing of the arteries.

-Physical injuries: Physical injuries may also lead to pain on the left side and can be extremely uncomfortable.
-Contracting a large bruise, pinching a nerve or straining a muscle can cause the this pain to soar.
-In addition to being a cause for chest pain, a pinched nerve can also lead to desensitization or numbness in the arm which could then be easily mistaken for a heart attack.
+Physical injuries: Physical injuries may also lead to this symptom and can be extremely uncomfortable.
+Contracting a large bruise, pinching a nerve or straining a muscle can cause this pain to soar.
+A pinched nerve can also lead to desensitization or numbness in the arm which could then be easily mistaken for a heart attack.
 Carefully evaluating your symptoms can indeed help to determine if you are suffering from a cardiac issue or a simple injury.

 Stress: Stress could potentially lead to chest pain manifesting itself in the left side.
 You may feel tightness in your chest which could then potentially get worse or even get agitated during periods of extreme stress.
 Making poor lifestyle choices could also lead to conditions in which excessive pressure is put on the heart or end up causing the arteries to tighten, in turn causing pain in the left side of the chest.
 These choices include obesity, diabetes and excessive intake of tobacco and alcohol.
 If left to be unchecked, these issues could possibly lead to severe cardiac issues ranging as far as a heart attack.